Man in Johor finds selfies of unusual thief in his stolen phone

 "I don't know since when the monkey has been living in my neighbourhood but... monkey, you've made my life miserable for two days."

-Mr Zackrydz is apparently not the only victim the monkey had burgled from, as it was reported by local media to have previously stolen two other people's mobile phones in the neighbourhood.
+Mr Zackrydz is apparently not the only victim the monkey had burgled from.
+Local media reported that the simian had previously stolen two other mobile phones in the neighbourhood.